duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_17_assembling_duckiebot_DB18.md

 ### Step 1

-Mount the spacers using the nylon screws, as in [](#fig:howto-mount-circlegrid-holder-1).
+Mount the spacers using the *metal* screws, as in [](#fig:howto-mount-circlegrid-holder-1).

+Note: In the picture, Nylon screws are used.
+Most likely you used them to fix the omnidirectional wheel to the bottom chassis.
+You can use metal screws instead.

 <div figure-id="fig:howto-mount-circlegrid-holder-1" figure-caption="How to mount the spacers.">
      <img src="howto_mount_circlegrid_holder_1.png" style='width: 25em'/>